eduardoschneiders/ten-pin-bowling/README.md

 ### Running the game
 `docker run -i ten-pin-bowling < some_input_file`

-Obs.: It was included tree game input examples, so you can run them as follows:
+Obs.: It was included three game input file examples, so you can run them as follows:

 `docker run -i ten-pin-bowling < game_input_example.txt`